eagle840/katacoda-labs/jenkins/step2.md

 create your admin user, eg un: admin  pw: 1234

-Keep the name of the jenkins URL
+Keep the name of the jenkins URL in 'Instance Configuration'

 # create and check a job